 It’s also possible that you left some of your estate to someone that you love in your will.
 This may have been due to a bank account payable to that person on death.
 Is that account closed?
 If yes, then, it makes sense to update your Will at once.
 If you also have a revocable living trust in your plan, regularly consider whether the trust has received all the right property or if it is set up for the transfer once you pass on.

 Do not take any chances but ensure that you have a deep knowledge of your assets and the roles they play in your plans.
 Many credible financial professionals set up annual appointments with clients to review their investments and ensure that they are on the right path.
 This can also be a good time for you to think about making updates to your estate plan.
-Your estate planning attorney will help you.
+The estate planning lawyers at Thomas Walters, PLLC can help you with this.

 4. Life Insurance